 - Access to exclusive offers

 End users are very reluctant and cautious to accept contracts with recurring costs.
 However, if this model is implemented once, the value of the app and of course the regular revenue with each new subscriber increases.
 This model is used successfully in the entertainment and news industry.
 Examples would be Spotify/Deezer as music services, Netflix for video streaming, Die Zeit or the Sonntagszeitung in the News section.
-Also some learning apps like Mondly have a subscription model.
+Also, some productivity apps like Monday have a subscription model.

-Important rules for using the in-app purchase funtion
+Important rules for using the in-app purchase function

 There are clear rules of the App Stores regarding the use of the in-app purchase function, which of course also apply to subscription models purchased via in-app.
 The most important rule is that you can only offer services via in-app purchase that are purely digital in nature.
 This means that the product is 100% digital.
 In order for an app to be available for download in the App Store through Apple/Google through the App Review at all, all sales of digital goods must be handled by In-App purchase.
 This rule is very important and means that you can’t simply bypass the 30% revenue share of the app stores.
 Services and products, on the other hand, which are sold within the apps but are not provided digitally but physically and outside the apps, must not be sold with In-App purchase.
 These would be e.g. taxi apps like the go!
 App or mCommerce apps like Amazon, etc.